dmulholl/ark/readme.md

 # Ivy

-A static website generator built in Python:
+Ivy is a minimalist static website generator built in Python.
+It transforms a directory of text files into a self-contained website.

     $ ivy --help